mozanunal/sllm.nvim/README.md

   replies line by line.
 - **Code Completion** Press `<leader><Tab>` to complete code at cursor position.
   Automatically includes current file context and inserts completion inline.
+- **History Navigation** Browse and load previous conversations using `llm logs`.
+View up to 1000 recent conversation threads (configurable) and continue chatting from any point.
 - **Context Management** Add or reset files, URLs, shell command outputs, selections, diagnostics, installed LLM tools, or **on-the-fly Python functions** in the context so the model can reference your code, web content,